fleetdm/fleet/handbook/company/communications.md

 - **Turn on your camera.** This allows for more complete and intuitive verbal and non-verbal communication.
 Feel free to leave your camera on or turn it off when joining meetings with new participants you might not be familiar with yet.
 Turn your camera on when you lead or cohost a meeting, or when you present your work during a demo session.
   - **If you would prefer not to be on YouTube** when presenting on a meeting, you can prep your demo ahead of the meeting and communicate to your manager who will present for you.
 It's always ok to do this.
 - **Be warm.**  It's okay to spend the first minute or two of a meeting being present and making small talk.
 Since we are all remote, it's easy to miss out on hallway chatter and human connections that happen in [meatspace](https://www.dictionary.com/browse/meatspace).
 Use this time together during the first minute to say "Hi!"
 Then you can jump into the topics to be discussed.
-- **Take Notes** Every meeting should have a [DRI](https://fleetdm.com/handbook/company/why-this-way#why-direct-responsibility) to ensure:
+- **Take notes.** Every meeting should have a [DRI](https://fleetdm.com/handbook/company/why-this-way#why-direct-responsibility) to ensure:
   - The agenda creation and/or prep beforehand.
-  - Their is a designated note taker during the meeting.
+  - There is a designated notetaker during the meeting.
   - All action items are tracked and assigned to the correct individuals.

-### Meeting Agendas
+### Meeting agendas
 ["**No agenda, no attenda**."](https://about.gitlab.com/company/culture/all-remote/live-doc-meetings/#gitlab-meeting-best-practices) Every work-related meeting should have an editable agenda (e.g. edit access shared with all attendees) attached to the calendar invite.
 - To create a meeting agenda please make a copy of [Fleet's meeting template](https://docs.google.com/document/d/1TaZ654gTwadWGDYhP3zuAzWe0eiY0s9NhaU9KLCokgw/copy)